 In addition to florals, patchwork prints were also extremely popular among the hippies and have remained a large part of boho style today.
 While these prints may have originated out of necessity, today, they are stylish in their own right and still recognized as a bohemian design.
 See how the patchwork print on this maxi skirt only enhances its bohemian charm.

 14. Beaded Accessories

 Jewelry is an essential accessory for the modern bohemian.
 It should have a handmade appearance and feature beads and other textural or natural elements.
-Our selection of boho jewelry hits the mark.
+Our selection of boho jewelry such as turquoise jewelry hits the mark.
 Each piece is casual enough to wear with a summery maxi dress and colorful enough to embolden a neutral look.
 Uniquely crafted and globally inspired, it is boho jewelry at its best.

 15. Woven Bags

 Organic materials and woven patterns are not only elements of boho clothing but boho accessories as well.
 In recent years, bags with fringe, embroidery, and beaded straps have been popular among boho women, but woven totes, crossbody bags, and clutches have outshined them all.
 This Raffia Braid beach bag epitomizes bohemian style from its relaxed shape to its natural color.

 As you can see, bohemian style is not defined by simply one or two elements, but rather, a plethora of unique characteristics.
 It is these special details that have drawn women to boho style for decades or rather centuries.
 To follow in the footsteps of so many stylish women before you, be inspired by these boho outfit ideas as well, and learn how to mix and match pieces to create a variety of boho looks.
 But don’t stop there.
 If you love boho style as much as we do, you can also incorporate its unique characteristics into your home.
 If you’re wondering, “What is boho decor?,” continue reading to learn all about boho home decor and discover some boho decor ideas.